Regulatory Compliance E-newsletter - December

 (Top of page)

-NRS Education events are designed to meet criteria for continuing education credits for CPA/accountants, compliance professionals, attorneys, certified final planners and other financial services professionals.
+NRS Education events are also designed to meet criteria for continuing education credits for CPA/accountants, compliance professionals, attorneys, certified final planners and other financial services professionals.

 In today’s fast-changing regulatory environment, the need to educate staff at every level is paramount to successfully incorporating compliance into your firm's daily business operations and minimizing your firm's risk.